rust-lang/rfcs/text/3475-unified-string-literals.md

 Many suggest that string guarding should not be tied to format placeholders as suggested in this proposal.
 Placeholders would instead work the same as they do currently in string literals and raw string literals.

 Concerns:
-1. Layering violation, too magical: requires the lexer to interface with libraries, but formatting should onlyt depend on the content of the string
+1. Layering violation, too magical: requires the lexer to interface with libraries, but formatting should only depend on the content of the string
 2. Formatting should be orthogonal to escaping: proposal would require guarding placeholders even if you only want to avoid escaping quotes or backslashes
 3. Inconsistent with raw string literals: `r#"placeholder: {}"#` vs `#"placeholder: {#}"#`

 Addressing these concerns:
 1. Format macros already have to use the span of the literal even to just get the value of the string content.
-If we choose to add an API to expose the value, we can just as easily add an API for the guarding prefix.
+If we choose to add an API to expose the value, we can just as easily add an API for the guarding sequence.
 Macros have always worked at the syntax level, and Rust users generally understand that.
 Compared to other things macros do in the wild, this is pretty tame.
 2. In our view, format placeholders are a kind of contextual escape sequence.
 The definition of escape sequence is "a combination of characters that has a meaning other than the literal characters contained therein", which fits exactly.
 We're also only talking about a single additional `#` for each placeholder in most cases, compared to two extra characters for each pair of literal `{}` in the output string.
 Plus, the `#` inside the placeholder doesn't impact the ease of spotting placeholders, since users are used to a mix of controlling symbols within the braces.
 3. Raw string literals are just different, and users of the language understand that.
 We think this behavior maintains more consistency with how the other escapes work in these strings.